Remote Cameras for Braid

 When launching Braid with a configuration file as above, the messages printed by Braid will suggest the relevant arguments to use when starting Strand Camera as a remote camera for Braid.

-To start Strand Camera as a remote camera for Braid, run strand-cam-pylon (or strand-cam-vimba) with the command line argument --braid-url <URL> specifying the URL for the braid HTTP address.
+To start Strand Camera as a remote camera for Braid, run strand-cam with the command line argument --braid-url <URL> specifying the URL for the braid HTTP address.
 The camera name should also be specified on the command line using --camera-name <CAMERA NAME>.
+Select the camera vendor backend with --camera-backend pylon (the default) or --camera-backend vimba.